2008 United States House of Representatives elections in Nevada: District 1

 This district covered most of the City of Las Vegas, as well as parts of North Las Vegas and parts of unincorporated Clark County.
-In the general election, the incumbent Democrat Shelley Berkley defeated Republican Kenneth Wegner, a Gulf War veteran and part-time bail enforcement agent.
+Incumbent Democrat Shelley Berkley, who had represented the district since 1999, ran for re-election.
+She was re-elected with 51.2% of the vote in 2006 and the district had a PVI of D+9.